zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/create-map-with-wizard/create-map-with-wizard.md

 ### Objectives

-* Understand the basics of APEX Map Regions
+* Understand the basics of APEX Map Region

 ### Prerequisites